 \subsection{Cloud Selection}

-To further enhance the filamentary structure in the wind and to help select spatially separated clouds, we created an unsharp mask version of the processed H$\alpha$ image and show it in Figure~\ref{fig:south_zoomin_usm} for the southern outflow and in Figure~\ref{fig:north_zoomin_usm} for the northern outflow.
+\edit1{Quantitative approaches have often been taken to characterize filamentary structures in the ISM such as in the works of \cite{Rosolowsky2008} \cite{Makarenko2015}.
+However, in this paper we take a more qualitative approach by selecting the structures through visual inspection.} To further enhance the filamentary structure in the wind and to help select spatially separated clouds, we created an unsharp mask version of the processed H$\alpha$ image and show it in Figure~\ref{fig:south_zoomin_usm} for the southern outflow and in Figure~\ref{fig:north_zoomin_usm} for the northern outflow.
 The unsharp mask was created by convolving the image with a Gaussian kernel that has a FWHM of 5\arcsec.
 The smoothed image was then subtracted from the original image (right panel of Figure~\ref{fig:cont_sub}), multiplied by a factor of 10, and the result was added back to the original image.
 The masked image was used only for identifying unique structures, while the processed unmasked image was used for the remainder of the analysis.

 Based on this unsharp mask, we created 12 cutouts of different structures throughout the northern and southern outflows, which we show in Figure~\ref{fig:cloudatlas}.
 These cutouts were centered on a representative sample of the structures visually identified in Figures~\ref{fig:south_zoomin_usm} and \ref{fig:north_zoomin_usm} which we highlight with the red contours.
 Each cutout highlights one structure, except 10 and 11, which have two visibly identified structures, respectively.
 For each of the clouds, we assumed various geometric shapes to characterize their morphology.
 The shapes were chosen through visual inspection and created using SAOImage DS9.
 In Figure~\ref{fig:cloudatlas}, we show cutouts of the clouds along with their assigned geometry.
 Regions 1, 2, 3, 8, 10a, 10b, and 11a are all approximated as ellipses.
 Regions 4, 5, 6, 7, 9, and 12 are approximated by circular arcs, and region 11b is approximated as an elliptical arc.